Chat with us, powered by LiveChat How to Create a Relapse Prevention Plan - South Carolina Rehab

 Effective relapse prevention plans always include a list of your triggers.
 Triggers are people, places, things, or situations that cause you to crave drugs and alcohol.
 For example, walking by a liquor store or smelling alcohol on someone’s breath could be one of your triggers.
 Triggers are unique to everyone.

-Having a list of triggers that are personal to you can allow you to stay one step ahead of your addiction.
-Once you are aware of your triggers, you can begin to avoid them and learn how to work through them with healthy coping mechanisms.
+Maintain a list of triggers that are personal to you.
+This practice helps you stay one step ahead of your addiction.
+Once you identify your triggers, begin to avoid them and learn how to work through them using healthy coping mechanisms.

 Recovery Maintenance Techniques

+Recovery maintenance techniques are proactive strategies designed to prevent relapse and support long-term sobriety.
 Having a strategy to prevent relapse will put you in an offensive mindset.
 This means rather than playing defense, you are playing offense by preventing yourself from relapsing.
-The way to do this is to include a schedule of recovery maintenance techniques into your daily routine.
+The way to do this is to include a schedule of recovery maintenance techniques in your daily routine.

 Examples of recovery maintenance techniques include: